JOHN BANNICK

 From the dropdown menu of coding languages, select JavaScript.

-5. In that file, type the following
+5. In that file, type

 6. VS Code new JavaScript file